 The 1940s – 1960s saw a general increase in trade but slowed in the looming shadow of the Cold War.
 It was only in 1990, with the collapse of the Iron Curtain in Europe, that trade picked up at an unimaginable pace.
 The world was steered into the era of globalisation.
 It was also during the famous 1980s and 1990s era that new communication technologies started to improve connectivity.
 This crucially allowed the developing world to find economic opportunities abroad.

 Tapping into new markets became easier and accessing cheaper skilled labour from the developing world became the norm.
 Initially bridging the gap between the developing world seemed hopeful and prosperous.
 However, despite the benefits of globalisation, it made inequality and poverty a global phenomenon.
 As developing nations opened their economies to globalisation, the ideas of progressive taxation, social safety nets and labour regulation gradually became impacted.

 Neo-liberal ideas were on the rise – they wanted to generate maximum profit and integrate more markets.
 As a result, the pace of economic and social growth, especially in developing countries was faster than planned…it was only a matter of time before difficulties started to arise.

 When need becomes necessity

-One of the major difficulties that arose during the time was the fact that the state’s role was changing too fast.
-Having been responsible for a fair distribution of wealth and keeping prices under check, the neo-liberals now found that the state was taking a back seat – to promote wealth generation and improve services in government departments.
+One major difficulty that arose during the time was the fact that the state’s role was changing too fast.
+Having been responsible for a fair distribution of wealth and keeping prices under check, the neo-liberals now found that the state was taking a back seat. – To promote wealth generation and improve services in government departments.
 But without the necessary regulations to keep track of the outcomes, the change was too sudden.

 Furthermore, better quality services demanded more spending from everyone’s pocket which was something not everyone could afford.
 Added to by the service industry’s desire to hire people with a certain level of education alongside specific skill sets was a recipe for disaster for most of the developing economies.